-Last weekend I decided to try rock climbing for the first time.
+Last weekend I tried rock climbing for the first time.
 Feeling a tinge of nostalgia for the many Labor Day weekends spent sitting around campfires, I signed up to play leap frog on some sheer vertical cliffs with a hiking group I found on Meetup.com.
 I was able to hitch a ride to the cliffs with one member who graciously offered a front seat in his car.
 Five minutes into the trip a backseat rider asked, "Can I cut my toe nails?"
 Two hours into the trip, I awoke from a pleasant morning slumber to the sight of a beautiful sloping New Paltz, NY.
 Our first stop was a rock climbing rental place to pick up shoes and helmets.
 A 15-minute drive from town brought us to our final destination, a collection of cliffs in the Mohonk Preserve referred to as the Gunks.

 Before attempting the climb, several instructors ran through the basics: how to tie a figure-eight rope, how to belay, names for basic climbing equipment, and the signal calls between climber and belayer.
 I eventually learned that each cliff is rated on a scale going from 5.1 to 5.15 with 5.15 being the hardest.
 My first climb was a 5-5.